Liver and Gallbladder Disorders During Pregnancy

 The most obvious symptom of cholestasis of pregnancy is itching all over the body (usually in the 2nd or 3rd trimester).
 No rash develops.
 Urine may be dark, and jaundice may develop.

 If itching is intense, a drug called ursodeoxycholic acid, taken by mouth, may be prescribed.

 Women with chronic hepatitis, especially if cirrhosis is present, may have difficulty becoming pregnant.
 If they become pregnant, they are more likely to miscarry or to give birth prematurely.
-If women were taking corticosteroids before the pregnancy, they can continue to take these drugs during pregnancy.
+If these women were taking corticosteroids before the pregnancy, they can continue to take these drugs during pregnancy.
 Sometimes, when the infection is severe, women with chronic hepatitis are given antiviral drugs during the 3rd trimester.
 These drugs may reduce the risk of transmitting the hepatitis virus to the fetus.